LiF-x/lifxmod.com/FAQ/how-can-i-create-a-admin-land-and-ability-s-to-perform-actions-on-it.md

 Once you have the correct information for where you want the Admin lands input this information ingame into the system tab.

-To remove a admin claim stand on the admin land and put the following into your system tab
+To remove an admin land stand on the admin land you wish to remove and put the following into your system tab

 > **/adminland delete**